Province of Teruel

-Teruel (Catalan: Terol /ca/) is a province of Aragon, in the northeast of Spain.
-The capital is Teruel.
+The Province of Teruel (Provincia de Teruel; Província de Terol, /ca/) is a province of the autonomous community of Aragon in northeast Spain.
+The capital is the city of Teruel.

-It is bordered by the provinces of Tarragona, Castellón, Valencia (including its exclave Rincón de Ademuz), Cuenca, Guadalajara, and Zaragoza.
-The area of the province is 14,809 km².
-Its population is 134,572 (2018), of whom about a quarter live in the capital, and its population density is 9.36/km².
+It is bordered by the provinces of Tarragona, Castellón, Valencia (including its exclave, Rincón de Ademuz), Cuenca, Guadalajara, and Zaragoza.
+Its population is 136,091 across an area of 14826.98 km2, of whom about a quarter live in the capital, and its population density is 9.2/km².
 It contains 236 municipalities, of which more than half are villages of under 200 people.
-Teruel is the second-least populated province of Spain, and also the second-lowest in population density, in both counts after the province of Soria.
+Teruel is the 2nd least populated province of Spain, and also the 2nd-lowest in population density, in both counts after the province of Soria.

 The main language throughout the province is Spanish (with official status), although Catalan is spoken in a northeastern area bordering Catalonia.

 Geography

-This province is located in the mountainous Sistema Ibérico area.
+This province is located in the mountainous Iberian System.
 The main ranges in the province of Teruel are Sierra de la Virgen, Sierra de Santa Cruz, Sierra de Cucalón, Sierra de San Just, Sierra Carrascosa, Sierra Menera, Sierra Palomera, Sierra de Javalambre, Sierra de Gúdar, Sierra de Albarracín and the Montes Universales, among others.